tucats/ego/README.md

     pay := 40 * employee.rate

 If the member does not exist, an error is generated.
-You can however add new fields to a structure simply by naming them in an assignment, such as
+You cannot add a new member to a struct unless the struct was created as the empty struct, `{}`

+    employee := {}
     employee.weekly = pay

-If there isn't already a field named `weekly` in the structure, it is created automatically.
+Because there isn't already a field named `weekly` in the structure, it is created automatically.
 The field is then set to the value of `pay`.
+If the structure was initialized as anything other than an empty struct, adding fields is not possible.

 Note that structures and arrays are always passed around by reference.
 That is, if you create a structure `a`, assign it to `b`, and then change